carlosedba/carlosedba/README.md

 ### Hi there 👋

-I'm Carlos Eduardo and I've been coding since I was 10 years old.
-I work mainly with web stuff but I also have an interest in game reverse engineering.
+I'm Carlos Eduardo and I'm passionate about solving problems and challenges through programming, a craft I've been practicing since I was 10.

 #### Check out my libraries:

 - [Alya Forms](https://github.com/alyalabs/alya-forms) - A powerful forms library for React
-- [Alya Connect](https://github.com/alyalabs/alya-connect) - A RPC library for Express, Koa and Fastify (v1 in development)
-- [Alya UI](https://github.com/alyalabs/alya-ui) - A UI kit to help you ship fast with React (v1 in development)

 #### Facts about me: